Kalbintion/DDAoBCreator/README.md

-# Dungeon Defeners Array of Bytes Creator
+# Dungeon Defenders Array of Bytes Creator
 ## About
 : Application written for the sole purpose of creating an array of bytes for item look-ups and modifications